brechtbilliet/brechtbilliet.github.io/_posts/2016-12-21-infinite-scroll-with-rxjs-and-angular2.md

 ### itemResults$

 The hard part is over.
 We now have a stream with the page we have to load in there, which is super useful.
 We don't need to care anymore about corner cases or other complex logic.
-Everytime a new value in that stream is added, we just need to load the data. **That's it!!**
+Every time a new value in that stream is added, we just need to load the data. **That's it!!**

 ```typescript
 itemResults$ = this.pageToLoad$